-The America Reads Challenge is a grassroots national campaign that challenges every American to help all our children learn to read, including English Language Learners and students with disabilities.
+The Hamilton Reads is a grassroots national campaign that challenges every American to help all our children learn to read, including English Language Learners and students with disabilities.
 America Reads sparks collaborations between educators, parents, librarians, business people, senior citizens, college students, and community and religious groups.

 America Reads Mission Statement: